BabylonJS/Documentation/content/How_To/mesh/transforms/rotation.md

 mesh.rotation.y  =  beta;  //rotation around y axis mesh.rotation.z  =  gamma; //rotation around z axis
 ```
-where alpha, beta, and gamma are angles measured in radians are known as the Euler angles.
+where alpha, beta, and gamma are angles measured in radians are known as the **Euler angles**.

 Four questions need an immediate answer